Kidder’s Last Stand

 The patrol is laid to rest twice more

 The soldiers were buried in the Fort Wallace Post Cemetery.
 An obelisk honoring them still stands in the Post Cemetery, the only part of the fort remaining.
-When Fort Wallace closed in the 1880s, the soldiers’ bodies were reinterred (PDF) at Fort Leavenworth, where a marker honors them today.
+When Fort Wallace closed in the 1880s, the military reinterred the soldiers’ bodies at Fort Leavenworth, where a marker honors them today.
 Enlisted men were Sgt.
 Oscar Close, Cpl.
 Charles Haines, Pvts.
 Rodger Curry, Michael Cornell, William Floyd, Michael Gorman, N.J.
 Humphries, Michael Lawler and Charles Taltin.

 History loses Red Bead’s identity, but a photographer finds it

 Red Bead’s body is also interred in that same grave, but his identity was lost to history.
 The marker lists him as an “unknown citizen guide.”
 A Wichita newspaper photographer proved Red Bead’s identity.
 At the massacre’s centennial, July 1, 1967, the cemetery held a ceremony to dedicate a plaque at the foot of the enlisted men’s marker.
 Apache Chief Glittering Rainbow accepted Red Bead’s memorial flag on behalf of the Mid-America All-Indian Center in Wichita.

 Comstock had a year and a month to live.
 An assailant shot him outside a Cheyenne village in August 1868.
 He was supposedly interred in Fort Wallace Post Cemetery, but maybe he wasn’t.

 Beecher had a year and two months to live.
 On Sept.
 17, 1868, Beecher was killed at the Battle of Beecher Island, which bears his name.